Genomic Expression Archive

 You can download the IDF and SDRF files and check them.
 When correction is necessary, go back to the previous tab and corrent metadata.

-Submit the IDF and SDRF metadata by clicking the “Submit” button.
+Submit the IDF and SDRF metadata by clicking [Submit].

 Check the IDF and SDRF and submit